-Love it or hate it, pumpkin spice has become a cultural phenomenon in the United States, as the fall flavor continues to show up in a variety of products from cereals and yogurt to K-Cups and Pop Tarts.
+Love it or hate it, pumpkin spice has become a cultural phenomenon in the United States, as the fall flavor continues to show up in a variety of products from cereals and yogurt to K-Cups and Pop Tarts, and the latest addition: Pumpkin Spice Spam.

 With no particular holiday tied to pumpkin spice season—like candy corn for Halloween or peppermint for Christmas—pumpkin spice is all about fall feelings.
 Crunchy leaves, football games, flannel shirts and apple picking just feel better with a pumpkin-spiced product in hand, giving businesses free rein to start stocking up on cinnamon, ginger, nutmeg, and allspice, even if the temperatures haven’t dropped to sweater weather.